-Fleming was not only a Nobel prize winning scientific mind, he also had a real appreciation of art.
+Fleming was not only a Nobel prize-winning scientific mind, but he also had a real appreciation of art.
 Quite a capable artist himself, having a watercolour hung by the Royal Society of British Water Colour Artists, Fleming also experimented in the lab with pigment-producing microbes.
-Culturing these colour producing micro-organisms on petri dishes, Fleming created a range of images, from boxers in a ring, to a mother bottle feeding a baby.
-This required not only manual dexterity but balancing of the growth of several micro-organisms to produce the right pigment, in the right quantity and place, at the right time.
+Culturing these colour-producing micro-organisms on Petri dishes, Fleming created a range of images, from boxers in a ring to a mother bottle-feeding a baby.
+This required not only manual dexterity but the balancing of the growth of several micro-organisms to produce the right pigment, in the right quantity and place, at the right time.

 Nobel Prize laureates of 1945.
 From left Artturi Virtanen, Chemistry, Alexander Fleming, Medicine, Ernst B Chain, Medicine, Gabriela Mistral, Literature and Howard Florey, Medicine.

 Sir Alexander Fleming Scottish biologist and pharmacologist (1881-1955) at St Mary's Hospital, Paddington,London.

 Sir Alexander Fleming chaired as the newly-appointed Vice Chancellor of Edinburgh University in 1952

 These renderings didn’t necessarily appeal to everyone, however.
 Allison recalls that Queen Mary, grandmother to the current Queen Elizabeth II, “was not amused and hurried past” when shown these works1.
 Nonetheless, this art survived, with examples of these bacterial paintings still possible to be seen at the Alexander Fleming Museum at St. Mary’s hospital in London.